-The 'July effect': Negligible for outcomes following spine surgeryJanuary 29th, 2013 in Surgery /
+The 'July effect': Negligible for outcomes following spine surgeryJanuary 29, 2013 in Medicine & Health / Surgery

 The "July effect"—the notion that the influx of new residents and fellows at teaching hospitals in July of each year adversely affects patient care and outcomes—was examined in a very large data set of hospitalizations for patients undergoing spine surgery.
 Researchers at the Mayo Clinic (Rochester, MN) and the University of Virginia Health System (Charlottesville, VA) found a negligible effect on periprocedural outcomes among patients treated by spine surgery.
 Detailed results of their thorough study are furnished in the article "The effect of July admission on inpatient outcomes following spinal surgery.
 Clinical article," by Jennifer S. McDonald, Ph.D., Michelle J. Clarke, M.D., Gregory A. Helm, M.D., Ph.D., and David F. Kallmes, M.D., published today online, ahead of print, in the Journal of Neurosurgery: Spine.